MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-automatic-monitoring-mi.md

 ---
 ms.assetid: f27d87a8-d387-4648-a0b9-848a74429538
 title: Automatic monitoring template in Management Pack for Azure SQL Managed Instance
-description: This article explains how to configure automatic monitoring template in Management Pack for Azure SQL Managed Instance.
+description: This article explains how to configure automatic monitoring template with Managed Identity in Management Pack for Azure SQL Managed Instance.
 author: fkornilov
 ms.author: v-fkornilov
 manager: evansma